 In Meat We Trust is my fourth book.

-In 2006, I published Ambitious Brew: The Story of American Beer.
+As noted, in 2006, I published Ambitious Brew: The Story of American Beer.

 Frankly, I'm too lazy to do/say much about book number one, All the Modern Conveniences: American Household Plumbing, 1840-1890.
 It was my "tenure" book, written when I was still a university professor.
 You can find it here.
 (It's enough to know that it's a scholarly monograph [grab your dictionary or mouse/tracker], written for other academics.
 In a "which one of these is not like the others" test, the plumbing book would be the "not like the others" item.)